Toluid Civil War: Civil war

 Kublai's victories left Alghu as Ariq Böke's only standing ally.
 Ariq Böke convinced Alghu to take control of the Chagatai Khanate in Central Asia.
 Chagatai's khan, Qara Hülëgü, had recently died.
 Alghu fought and killed Abishkha, a rival claimant to the throne endorsed by Kublai as ruler of the khanate.
 Alghu was one of Ariq Böke's strongest supporters and he appointed him khan of Chagatai.
 The khanate became an important source of Ariq Böke's provisions.
 Ariq Böke gave Alghu complete control over tax revenues in the region.

 In 1261, Kublai and Ariq Böke engaged in battle at Shimultai.
 Ariq Böke lost the battle and retreated.
 He returned to the region ten days later to challenge Kublai's forces near the Khingan Mountains of eastern Mongolia.
 The troops that Ariq Böke attacked were not personally led by Kublai, and made up only a small portion of Kublai's army.
 Even so, the battle ended in a stalemate.
 Meanwhile, most of Mongolia was now under the control of Kublai, threatening Ariq Böke's control of the Yenisei Valley supply line.
 A weakened Ariq Böke entreated Alghu for help.
 Alghu refused, and executed the envoys sent by Ariq Böke, who had demanded a share of Alghu's tax revenues.

 At this time, a rebellion in China distracted Kublai from the civil war, and he departed for Kaiping instead of further pursuing Ariq Böke.
 Ariq Böke went to war with Alghu after the threat of an attack by Kublai receded.
 Alghu defeated Ariq Böke's commander, Khara Bukha, near the Ili River in Xinjiang, but lost his headquarters at Almalikh to Ariq Böke.
 He withdrew to the oasis cities of the Tarim Basin.

 Ariq Böke was now left with few allies, and several of his supporters deserted from his side following his action and atrocities against the Chagatai Khanate. Ürüng Tash, son of Möngke, defected, taking his father's tamga seal from Ariq Böke and giving it to Kublai as a symbol of his loyalty.
 Alghu then returned to the Ili River to remove Ariq Böke from Xinjiang.
 Ariq Böke lacked the resources or the allies to defend himself.
-He travel to Shangdu alone and surrendered to Kublai in 1264, ending the civil war.
+He traveled to Shangdu alone and surrendered to Kublai in 1264, ending the civil war.